 That said, I LOVE the smell of pumpkin pie, pumpkin spice, and even pumpkin lattes.
 I’ll be honest: when I see the first leaves turn colors, I’m really just counting down the days until it’s acceptable to make two pumpkin pies so you can eat one before Thanksgiving dinner.

 Tell me I’m not alone… As we wait for the colors to turn, here’s a wonderful, pampering sugar scrub to welcome in the change of seasons.
-We’ve just added it to our favorite DIY bath products.
+And this has just been added to my favorite list of DIY sugar scrubs!

 Ingredients for Pumpkin Spice Sugar Scrub

 This is the perfect recipe for a single pumpkin spice sugar scrub gift but feel free to double the recipe.

 - 1 cup white granulated sugar (or brown)

 - 3/4 cup coconut oil (cold-pressed, virgin if you can)